-Developed concurrently with the Sopwith Pup and 1½ Strutter, the rotary-engined Sopwith Triplane created havoc during the heavy aerial fighting on the Western Front in 1917.
+Developed by the Sopwith Aviation Company concurrently alongside the Sopwith Pup and Sopwith 1½ Strutter, the rotary-engined Sopwith Triplane created havoc during the heavy aerial fighting on the Western Front in 1917.

 Based largely on the fuselage and tail unit of the Pup, the new Triplane was designed as a private venture by the Sopwith Design Team and had been completed at Kingston by the third week of May 1916.

-The three narrow-chord wings offered a much-improved view for the pilot and the ailerons fitted to all three wings provided excellent maneuverability.
-Featuring a 110 hp Clerget 9Z rotary engine, the prototype (N500) was transported by road to Brooklands on May 28th where it made its first flight two days later in the hands of Sopwith Test Pilot Harry Hawker.
-Spectators stood astonished as within minutes after take-off he completed three successive loops during the type’s maiden flight.
+The three narrow-chord wings offered a much-improved view for the pilot whilst the ailerons fitted to all three wings provided excellent maneuverability.
+Featuring a 110 hp Clerget 9Z rotary engine, the prototype (N500) was transported by road to Brooklands on 28th May 1916, where it made its first flight two days later, in the hands of Sopwith Test Pilot Harry Hawker.
+Spectators stood astonished as within minutes after take-off, he completed three successive loops during the type’s maiden flight.

-Both the Royal Flying Corps (RFC) and RNAS quickly expressed interest in the new state-of-the-art fighter and orders were placed by both organisations within days.
+Both the Royal Flying Corps (RFC) and Royal Naval Air Service (RNAS) quickly expressed their interest in the new, state-of-the-art fighter, and orders were placed by both organisations within days.

 In June 1916, the prototype was sent to France for trials with the RNAS and it was an instant hit with pilots, especially its ability to climb to 12,000 ft (3,657 mts) in a mere 13 minutes.

-Production of the Triplane began in short order and the RNAS received its first aircraft in February 1917.
-The first RNAS units to receive the type were No and 8 (Naval) Squadrons, with No 10 (Naval ) Squadron taking its first deliveries later in May.
+Production of the Sopwith Triplane began in short order and the RNAS received its first aircraft in February 1917.
+The first RNAS units to receive the type were No 8 and No 9 (Naval) Squadrons, with No 10 (Naval ) Squadron taking its first deliveries later in May.

-The RFC meanwhile, changed its operational strategy regarding its flying machines and an agreement was brokered in which the RFC would relinquish its Triplanes to the RNAS in exchange for the latter’s Spad fighters.
-The meant that the 'Tripe' as it was nicknamed (it also known as 'Tripehound') never served with the RFC although one RNAS example was actually tested extensively at Martlesham Heath.
+The RFC meanwhile, changed its operational strategy regarding its flying machines and an agreement was brokered in which the RFC would relinquish its Sopwith Triplanes to the RNAS, in exchange for the latter’s Spad fighters.
+The meant that the 'Tripe' as it was nicknamed (it also known as 'Tripehound'), never served with the RFC in frontline service, although one RNAS example was actually tested extensively at Martlesham Heath.

-Nevertheless, the Triplanes, and in particular those of Flight Sub-Lt Raymond Collishaw’s 'B' Flight of No 10 (Naval) Squadron who struck terror into the hearts of their victims.
-The five aircraft (named Black Death, Black Maria, Black Roger, Black Prince and Black Sheep) dispatched 87 German aircraft between them during May and July 1917.
+Nevertheless, the Sopwith Triplanes, and in particular those of Flight Sub-Lt Raymond Collishaw’s 'B' Flight of No 10 (Naval) Squadron, struck terror into the hearts of their victims.
+The five aircraft (named Black Death, Black Maria, Black Roger, Black Prince and Black Sheep) dispatched no fewer than 87 German aircraft between them, during May and July 1917.

-Such was the pace of fighter development at the time, the Triplane's early success as a fighter was soon equalled and often outclassed by enemy designs.
+Such was the pace of fighter development at the time, the Sopwith Triplane's early success as a fighter was soon equalled, and often outclassed by enemy designs.
 Because of this its career whilst glorious, was relatively short.

 147 Sopwith Triplanes were built, made up of two prototypes, 95 production aircraft from Sopwith, 47 from Clayton & Shuttleworth Ltd and 3 from Oakley & Co Ltd.